BreakfastTea/Supersolid-Programming-Assignment/README.md

 - User enters name and word
-- If word is a palindrome (same backwards as forwards), then a high score is recorded. (based on string length).
+- If word is a palindrome (same backwards as forwards), then a high score is recorded (based on string length).
 - Letters and numbers are accepted.
 - Scores are persisted in memory.
 - Score does not increase cumulatively, each score is independent.